xogroup/helm-chart-s3-publisher/Example.md

 # Examples

-All examples shown leverages the core `BunnyBus` [API](http://github.com/xogroup/bunnybus/blob/master/API.md).
-Check the documentation there for inquiries for how payloads and configuration should be provided.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->